Kurogami88/DeviserGo/README.md

 - MySQL 8.0+
 - MS Excel 2007+

+## Modifying the template generator

+All source code is in the /src/{project} folder

+- You need to configure deviser.conf for each project individually

 ## How to generate your Golang Project

 1. Modify `doc/database.xlsx` to set the configuration and add your own database tables